TheMamuchino9/Image_edged_detector/README.md

 # Edges visualization service.

-In this project I developed an API that take an image and 2 parameters as inputs and visualize the edges of the image.
+In this project I developed an API that takes an image and 2 parameters as inputs and visualize the edges of the image.

 To do that, I implemented the Canny algorithm, that is available on OpenCV, and designed this user interface in HTML/CSS: